ryanlonergan/100_days_of_code/day_43_css_resume/README.md

 </tr>
 </table>

 Again, not an overly interesting day.
 Pacing is way off still in terms of time and difficulty with a large amount of time needed for very small challenges.
 However, it is building the foundation of CSS which will be needed later on which is something I keep on telling myself so I have more patience.
-Still, I am not looking forward to the almost 3 hours of videos to watch tomorrow which is still a huge time sink when I watch in double speed.
+Still, I am not looking forward to the almost 3 hours of videos to watch tomorrow which is still a huge time sink when I watch at double speed.
 Only 1 more day about web fundamentals left though...

 <a href="https://ryanlonergan.github.io/portfolio/100_days/day_43_css_resume.html">Click here</a> to view the page on my personal website to see how the project looks.